-The possible health hazards of formaldehyde has been studied by several researchers and there are claims with respect to its cytotoxicity, genotoxicity and carcinogenicity^{1,2,3,4}.
-The International Agency for Research on Cancer has reported that exposure to formaldehyde can induce cancer in humans5.
-Formaldehyde is also classified by the Japan Society for Occupational Health as a substance that is considered to cause cancer in humans6.
-Individuals that are more at risk to formaldehyde exposure include Anatomists, Histologists, Pathologists and Morticians owing to the fact that they work in anatomy laboratories, histopathology laboratories and mortuaries where the relative atmospheric level is quite high^{7,8}.
-The possible genotoxic effects of formaldehyde has also been reported by some researchers^{9,10,11}.
-In the work of Shaham et al. and Ye et al.^{12,13} they reported increased sister chromatid exchange in the lymphocytes of occupationally exposed humans.
-Ye et al.13 reported increase in the frequency of micronuclei in the nasal mucosa while Burgaz et al.14 reported increase in frequency of micronuclei set al.14 reported in peripheral lymphocyte cells by
+The possible health hazards of formaldehyde has been studied by several researchers and there are claims with respect to its cytotoxicity, genotoxicity and carcinogenicity.
+The International Agency for Research on Cancer has reported that exposure to formaldehyde can induce cancer in humans.
+Formaldehyde is also classified by the Japan Society for Occupational Health as a substance that is considered to cause cancer in humans.
+Individuals that are more at risk to formaldehyde exposure include Anatomists, Histologists, Pathologists and Morticians owing to the fact that they work in anatomy laboratories, histopathology laboratories and mortuaries where the relative atmospheric level is quite high.
+The possible genotoxic effects of formaldehyde has also been reported by some researchers.
+In the work of Shaham et al. and Ye et al. they reported increased sister chromatid exchange in the lymphocytes of occupationally exposed humans.
+Ye et al. reported increase in the frequency of micronuclei in the nasal mucosa while Burgaz et al. reported increase in frequency of micronuclei set al. micronuclei was reported in peripheral lymphocyte cells by exchange following exposure of anatomy students to Result formaldehyde.
+Also, Schlink et al. did not find any evidence of DNA damage neither DNA repair activity.
+It is against formaldehyde in Benin City, Nigeria. this back drop that this present study seek to investigate the effect of formaldehyde exposure on exfoliated nasal epithelia cells among morticians in Benin City, Nigeria.